 We filed Post-Effective Amendment No. 5 to our current universal shelf registration statement on FormN-2 (our "Registration Statement") (File No. 333-208637) with the SEC on December 19, 2017, which was declared effective by the SEC on February 1, 2018.
 Our Registration Statement permits us to issue, through one or more transactions, up to an aggregate of \$300.0 million in securities, consisting of common stock, preferred stock, subscription rights, debt securities and warrants to purchase common stock, preferred stock or debt securities.
-After accounting for securities sold under the Registration Statement and remaining securities reserved for sale under the Sales Agreement, as of December 31, 2017, we have the ability to issue up to \$220.0 million in securities under the Registration Statement.
+As of June 30, 2018, we had the ability to issue up to \$210.7 million in securities under the Registration Statement.